emacs-mirror/emacs/mps/manual/source/topic/security.rst

 that value to be scanned as an ambiguous reference (for example, by ensuring that it appears in :term:`registers` or on the :term:`control stack` of a :term:`thread`).
-If the guess was correct, the MPS keeps the object :term:`alive`; if incorrect, the object may :term:`die
-<dead>`.
-The attacker can then determine which of these was the case
-by examining the weak reference to see if it has been :term:`splatted <splat>`.
+If the guess was correct, the MPS keeps the object :term:`alive <live>`; if incorrect, the object may :term:`die <dead>`.
+The attacker can then determine which of these was the case by examining the weak reference to see if it has been :term:`splatted <splat>`.

 The attack was pointed out by `Dionysus Blazakis in 2012